DoctorWkt/alic/docs/overview.md

 With `while` and `for` loops, the condition has to be a boolean expression (e.g. a comparison) or the constant `true`.
 You can't say `while(1)` but you can say `while(true)`.

-The first and last section of the `for` loop are either single statements or a statement block.
+The first and last sections of the `for` loop are either single statements or a statement block.
 The latter is a list of statements surrounded by braces.
 Thus, these loops are equivalent:

 ```
   for (i=0, x=3; i < 10; i++)      // C version